Schizophrenia

 that the problem is with the rest of the world, not with you.

-- If you develop schizophrenia for the first time, there is a
+- If you have schizophrenia for the first time, there is a

 roughly 50-50 chance that you will feel depressed, often